 French Creek State Park

-Once an industrial complex for the fledgling United State of America, today French Creek State Park is an oasis for people and wildlife.
+Once an industrial complex for the fledgling United States of America, today French Creek State Park is an oasis for people and wildlife.
 Straddling the Schuylkill Highlands, the 7,730-acre park is the largest block of contiguous forest between Washington D.C. and New York City.
-The forests, lakes, wetlands and fields are a destination for the people of southeast Pennsylvania to hike, fish, camp and bike.
+The forests, lakes, wetlands, and fields are a destination for the people of southeast Pennsylvania to hike, fish, camp and bike.

 Those same habitats are homes to many animals and plants that are rare in this corner of the commonwealth.
 French Creek State Park is an Important Bird Area and Important Mammal Area as designated by the National Audubon Society and also has Pine Swamp, a State Park Natural Area.